aalacy/storelocatore-scrapers/mark/readme.txt

 npm run marriott (Marriott hotels) npm run shopnsave (shopnsave data).

-The .csv file will be generated in the folder "Data".
-One warning: You will need to delete or change the name of the file after the crawler has finished for Marriot only or before the next start (fixable in future).
-The folder should either be empty or any files should have a different name then "marriott.csv".

 Additionally, there are various settings which can be changed.
 To change any default settings go search for the config.json file.